-- 1) Ministry of Civil Aviation
+- (1) Ministry of Civil Aviation

-- 2) Ministry of Coal
+- (2) Ministry of Coal

-- 3) Ministry of Human Resources Development
+- (3) & (4) Ministry of Education

-- 4) Ministry of Road Transport & Highways
+- (5) Ministry of Road Transport & Highways

+II.
 Statutory Corporations

-It is established under a special Act Passed in parliament or state legislative assembly.
-Its objectives, powers and functions are clearly defined in teh special Act.
+It is established under a special Act passed in parliament or state legislative assembly.
+Its objectives, powers and functions are clearly defined in the special Act.

-Examples:- Unit Trust of India.
-Life Insurance Corporation, GAIL, SCI, FCI
+Examples :- Unit Trust of India, Life Insurance Corporation, GAIL, SCI, FCI

 - 1. It is established under a special act which defines its objects, powers and functions. - 2.
 It has a separate legal entity. - 3.
 Its management is vested in a Board of directors appointed or nominated by government.
-There is no govt. interference in day to day functioning.
+There is no government interference in day to day functioning.

-- 4. It has its own staff, recruited and appointed as per the provisions of act. - Its initial capital is provided by the govt.
-This type of enterprise is usually independently financed.
-It obtains funds by borrowing from govt. or form public or through earnings. - 6.
-It is not subject to same accounting & audit rules which are applicable to govt. department.
+- 4. It has its own staff, recruited and appointed as per the provisions of act. - Its initial capital is provided by the government This type of enterprise is usually independently financed.
+It obtains funds by borrowing from government or form public or through earnings. - 6.
+It is not subject to same accounting & audit rules which are applicable to government department.

-- 1. Internal Autonomy :- It enjoys a good deal of autonomy in its day to day operations and if free from political interference. - Quick decision: It can take prompt decisions and quick actions as it is tree from the prohibitory rules or govt. - 3.
-Parliaments control: Their performance is subject to discussion in parliament which ensures proper use of public money. - 4.
-Efficient Management :- These are Independent in recruitment and selection of their employees and Professionals.
-Experience and specialists are appointed on important posts.
+- 1. Internal Autonomy :- It enjoys a good deal of autonomy in its day to day operations and is free from political interference. - Quick Decision :- It can take prompt decisions and quick actions as it is free from the prohibitory rules of government - 3.
+Parliament's Control :- Its performance is subject to discussion in parliament which ensures proper use of public money. - 4.
+Efficient Management :- It is Independent in recruitment and selection of their employees and professionals.
+Experienced specialists are appointed on important posts.

 - 1. In reality, there is not much operational flexibility.
-It suffers form lot of political interference from minister, Govt. officials and political parties. - 2.
-Usually they enjoy monopoly in their field and do not have profit motive due to which their working times out to be inefficient. - 3.
+It suffers form lot of political interference from ministers, government officials and political parties. - 2.
+Usually it enjoy monopoly in their field and do not have profit motive due to which its working seems to be inefficient. - 3.
 Where there is dealing with public, rampant occupation exists.
-Thus public corp. is suitable for undertaking requiring monopoly powers e.g. public utilizes.
+Thus public corporation is suitable for undertaking which requires monopoly powers e.g. public utilities.